chhoumann/bunnai/README.md

 ### with vim

-this allows you to edit the commit message in vim after the menu is created.
+this allows you to edit the commit message in vim after you've selected it from the menu.

 ```yaml
 customCommands: